RaadAldakhil/Raad-Website/pages/index.md

 IT System Analyst at Saudi Aramco

-Computer Science Student at the University of Manchester
+Computer Systems Engineering Student at the University of Manchester

 ## $ Who was I?